michelleandthepixies/WeatherWear/README.md

 # WeatherWear
-a new way to know the weather
+a new way to weather